Report an abandoned vehicle or anti-social driving

-Both abandoned vehicles and anti-social driving can be reported via Operation Crackdown, a joint initiative with Sussex Police.
+You can report a suspected abandoned vehicle or anti-social driving to Operation Crackdown, a joint initiative with Sussex Police.

-Note: A vehicle not currently taxed but which is in regular use is not an Abandoned Vehicle.
-Please report them as a Untaxed vehicle.
+Please note, if a vehicle is not currently taxed but is in regular use, it is not an abandoned vehicle:

-- We aim to inspect vehicles reported to us within 1 working day.
+- we aim to inspect vehicles that have been reported to us within one working day

-- In cases where the vehicle is not registered to a keeper or is in a dangerous condition, the vehicle removal may happen after a period of 24 hours.
+- if the vehicle is not registered to a keeper, or is in a dangerous condition, we will remove it as quickly as possible

-- Depending on how serious the incident, whether the vehicle has been reported before, and whether the driver falls into a high risk category, Sussex Police might:
+Sussex Police will then investigate.
+Depending on how serious the incident is, whether the vehicle has been reported before and whether the driver falls into a high risk category, one of the following will happen next:

-- forward your report to the Sussex Police Road Policing Unit so local officers can take appropriate action.
+- Sussex Police Road Policing Unit will take appropriate action

-- send a warning letter to the registered keeper of the vehicle.
+- a warning letter will be sent to the registered keeper of the vehicle

-- keep your report in the Crackdown database, providing a history of the vehicle and allegations.
+- your report will be logged in the Operation Crackdown database, providing a history of the vehicle and any allegations made against it